Being a Parent of a First-Generation College Student

 CollegeAdvisor.com (formerly Bullseye Admissions) presents its webinar on Being a Parent of a First-Generation College Student in a 60-minute webinar and Q&A with a Bullseye advisor.
 Our presenter will share their insider perspectives on the college process as a first-generation college student.
 They will share their insights with parents, and students and parents are both welcome to attend.
 Come ready to learn and bring your questions!

 2020-11-15 Being a Parent of a First-Generation College Student

-Huh.
-Hi everyone.
-And welcome to the bulls-eye admissions webinar on being the parent of a first-generation college student to orient everyone with the webinar, timing and different chat tabs we’ll start off with a presentation, then we’ll be answering some of your questions in a live Q and a.
-On the sidebar and in the public chat, you can download our slides in the handouts tab and you can start submitting questions in the Q and a tab.
+[00:00:00] Hi everyone.
+And welcome to the Bullseye admissions webinar on Being a Parent of a First-Generation College Student.
+To orient everyone with the webinar timing, we’ll start off with a presentation.
+Then answer your questions in a live Q&A on the sidebar.
+You can download our slides and you can start submitting your questions in the Q&A tab.

 And also tests is here for tech support.
 Feel free to private message her if you’re having any tech issues.
 So start off, we have a poll, which aspect are you most interested in hearing more about?
 And we’ll give a moment for.
 Some responses to come in.

 Okay.
 So we have [00:02:00] the financial aid process for one.

 Okay.
 Yeah.
 We’ll be able to discuss things about the application process, the financial aid process the first-generation experience during college and some other topics that are related there.
 So moving right along.
 What even is a first-generation college student.
 I feel like this is a question that can be on a lot of people’s minds.

 And to be honest, it really depends.
 If you’re talking about a first-generation student, to qualify for a certain like scholarship or program or something, those scholarships and programs will have their own individual rules for how to determine that.
 But in general first-generation college [00:03:00] student refers to students who are.